2003 French Open – Men's singles

 Juan Carlos Ferrero defeated Martin Verkerk in the final, 6–1, 6–3, 6–2 to win the men's singles tennis title at the 2003 French Open.
 It was his only major singles title.

 Albert Costa was the defending champion, but lost in the semifinals to Ferrero in a rematch of the previous year's final.

-This tournament marked the final major appearance of former world No. 1 Marcelo Ríos, who retired in the first round against Mario Ančić.
+This tournament marked the final major appearance of former world No. 1 Marcelo Ríos, who retired in the first round against Mario Ančić, and the final French Open appearances of former champions Michael Chang and Yevgeny Kafelnikov.